opendcs/opendcs/docs/source/start-lrgs.rst

 Client
 ======

-The client use a combination of the following sources when determining certificate trust:
+The client uses a combination of the following sources when determining certificate trust:

 1. The current JVMs certificate keystore
 1. The system's certificate store